wasp-lang/wasp/web/docs/auth/social-auth/overview.md

 ## Overrides

-> TODO: explain the user fields that can be set by the `getUserFieldsFn` function
+By default, Wasp doesn't store any information it receives from the social login provider.
+It only stores the user's ID specific to the provider.

+If you wish to store more information about the user, you can override the default behavior.
+You can do this by defining the `getUserFieldsFn` and `configFn` functions.

-Wasp lets you override the default behavior.
-You can create custom setups, such as allowing users to define a custom username.
+You can create custom signup setups, such as allowing users to define a custom username after they sign up with a social provider.

 ### Allowing User to Set Their Username